dshorthouse/SimpleMappr/README.md

 See: [http://onlamp.com/pub/a/php/2002/06/13/php.html][7]

 Apache server requires php5_gettext.so extension for PHP5.
-The following two commands make a message.po file (by reading the index.php file) and a binary message.mo file.
+The following two commands make a messages.po file (by reading the index.php file) and a binary messages.mo file.
 Both need to be moved to relevant i18n directory such as i18n/fr_FR.UTF-8/LC_MESSAGES.
-You'll need to translate the strings in message.po before making the binary of course.
+You'll need to translate the strings in messages.po before making the binary of course.

     $ xgettext -n index.php
     $ msgfmt messages.po

-Or, use the ruby utility, crawler.rb from the /i18n directory to make a message.po file and move it to i18n/fr_FR.UTF-8/LC_MESSAGES.
+Or, use the ruby utility, crawler.rb from the /i18n directory to make a messages.po file and move it to i18n/fr_FR.UTF-8/LC_MESSAGES.

     $ cd i18n
     $ ruby crawler.rb ../